Yuhina

+Taxonomy

 The genus Yuhina was introduced in 1836 by the English naturalist Brian Houghton Hodgson with the stripe-throated yuhina as the type species.
 The genus name is from Nepali language.
-The genus was formerly placed in the family Timaliidae.
+The genus was formerly placed in the Old World babbler family Timaliidae.
 It was moved to Zosteropidae based on results of molecular phylogenetic studies.

 The genus contains the following seven species: